Use third-party and local models

 Connect local models

-Providers like Ollama and LM Studio run models on your computer.
+Providers like Ollama and LM Studio run models on your machine.
 Connecting to them in AI Assistant allows you to use these models directly from your local setup.

 Navigate to .